gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 There will be four components
 - the Event Feed to group the BlueCoat log files
 - the Text Converter to convert the BlueCoat raw logs files into simple XML
-- the XSLT Translation to translate the simple XML formed by the Text Converter into the Strom Event Logging XML form, and
+- the XSLT Translation to translate the simple XML formed by the Text Converter into the Stroom Event Logging XML form, and
 - the Processing pipeline which manages how the processing is performed.

 All components will have the same Name **BlueCoat-Proxy-V1.0-EVENTS**.